Prospects for direct searches for light Higgs bosons at the ILC with 250 GeV: Discovery potential at the ILC for a light Higgs boson

-After having validated the method with the LEP data, we turn our analysis now into expectation for the ILC at $\sqrt{s}=250$~GeV.
-We assume a beam polarization of $P_{e^-}=-80\%$ for the electron beam and $P_{e^+}=+30\%$ for the positron beam, corresponding to the baseline design~\cite{Adolphsen:2013kya}.
-We assume a total luminosity of ${\cal L}=2000$~fb$^{-1}$ expected to be collected within 15 years~\cite{Fujii:2017vwa}.
+After having validated our method with the existing results from the analyses at LEP data, we are now in a position to apply this method in order to derive the expected limits for the ILC at $\sqrt{s}=250$~GeV for the two types of analyses making use of the $\phi \to b \bar b$ decay information and employing the recoil method.
+For our ILC analysis we use the two scaling factors $c_{\rm bb}$ and $c_{\rm recoil}$ that we determined for LEP~2 as given in Tab.~\ref{tab:ScalingFactors}.
+Concerning the ILC we assume a beam polarisation of $P_{e^-}=-80\%$ for the electron beam and $P_{e^+}=+30\%$ for the positron beam, corresponding to the baseline design~\cite{Adolphsen:2013kya}.
+At the ILC with $\sqrt{s}=250$~GeV a total luminosity of ${\cal L}=2000$~fb$^{-1}$ is expected to be collected within 15 years~\cite{Fujii:2017vwa}.
+For our study, however, we exploit only the polarisation configuration $(-80\%,+30\%)$ and assume the rather modest luminosity of 500~fb$^{-1}$.

-We compare the $S_{95}$ projections for the ILC both for the case, where the $H,\phi\to b\bar{b}$-decays have been taken into account, corresponding to the 'LEP traditional' method, and the recoil method, where only $Z\to \mu^+ \mu^-$ has been used.
-Of course, a mass-dependent width for $H,\phi$ has been calculated and taken into account.
-We compare these new results with the derived curve for LEP.
-As one can see in Fig.~\ref{fig:CombinedLimits}, we gain about a factor 10 compared to LEP with the ILC, already with only a cms of $\sqrt{s}=250$~GeV.